Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: PIC Simulation Results

-Pressure has a clear monotonic influence on the potential and densities.
-The position of $s$ divides $V_d$ into its constituent parts, the sheath voltage $V_s$ and presheath voltage $V_p$.
-The pressure dependence of $V_s$ and $V_p$ are shown in Fig.~\ref{fig:vsvp}.
+The position of $s$ divides $V$ into its constituent parts, the sheath voltage $V_{\rm s}$ and presheath voltage $V_{\rm p}$.
+The pressure dependence of $V_{\rm s}$ and $V_{\rm p}$ are shown in Fig.~\ref{fig:vsvp}.
 The presheath voltage \emph{decreases} monotonically with increasing pressure, declining steeply at low pressures and gradually at high pressures.
 The sheath voltage \emph{increases} monotonically with increasing pressure.
-The variation in $V_p$ with pressure is much greater than the variation of $V_s$.
+The variation in $V_{\rm p}$ with pressure is much greater than the variation of $V_{\rm s}$, hence the monotonic decline in $V$-$p$.
+A similar dependence of the sheath and presheath voltages on pressure was observed by \citet{ryabinkin2021structure} in their PIC simulations, although their total $V$-$p$ dependence was non-monotonic.
+The substantial presheath voltage indicates that electron heating in the presheath is important to sustaining the discharge, as has been noted in previous studies.\cite{buyle2005simplified,huo2013sheath,brenning2016role}

 As pressure increases, the plasma density increases in the presheath and at the sheath edge.
 This larger plasma density at the sheath edge leads to a larger ion and electron density in the sheath; however, the ion densities for all pressures are comparable at the cathode surface and the electron densities become comparable at $z \lesssim 0.3$ mm.
 We will provide a theoretical explanation for these trends in Sec.~\ref{sec:theory}.